Chymyst/chymyst-core/doc/joinrun.md

 - distributed execution of thread pools
 - timeouts on blocking molecules
 - interoperability with futures, promises, streams, or other async frameworks

-# TODO: write the rest of the library documentation